neatnik/terminal.land/README.md

 * [Patreon](https://patreon.com/neatnik)
 * [Ko-fi](https://ko-fi.com/neatnik)

-Your support would mean so much, and you also get some pretty sweet goodies, too!
+Your support would mean so much, and you also get some pretty sweet in-game goodies, too!